Connecting to BigQuery

 Resource not found

 The project, dataset, or table is wrong.
-Fix the project.dataset.table identifier.
+Check the project on the connection, and the dataset.table identifier on the Data Set.

 Network unreachable